Compassionate Representation For Victims Who Have Lost Their Sight

 For people who were born with the ability to see, it is something that they never imagined having to live without.
 Once it has been taken from you, however, life as you knew it will never be the same.
 In cases where a victim’s blindness happened in an accident that occurred as the result of another person’s negligence, the parties that caused the accident can be held liable.

-At the Law Offices of Wade E. Byrd, P.A., our North Carolina blindness injury attorney represents clients in a broad range of these claims.
-We have experience handling cases for victims who have lost their sight in any type of accident, including the following:
+At the Law Offices of Wade E. Byrd P.A., our North Carolina blindness injury attorney represents clients in a broad range of these claims.
+We have experience handling cases for victims who have lost their sight in many types of accidents, including:

 - Accidents involving chemical exposure

-- Accidents resulting in a traumatic brain injury
+- Accidents resulting in severe and traumatic brain injury

-We know that there is no amount of money that can bring back your sight or the enjoyment of life that you lost along with it.
+We know that no amount of money can bring back your sight or the enjoyment of life that you lost along with it.
 Our goal in these cases is to help you secure the medical care and financial support you need as you move into this next phase of your life.
-Contact our office for a free initial consultation to learn more about your rights and what we can do to help you.
-You can reach us by phone at 910-323-2555 or send us an e-mail to get started.
+Contact our Fayetteville office for a free initial consultation to learn more about your rights and what we can do to help you.
+You can reach us by phone at 910-779-3135 or send us an email to get started.